 Layered shots are a hit at parties.
 Try these:

-A Variety of Cocktails
+Learn How to Mix a Variety of Cocktails

 With just these few simple techniques, you can make a variety of cocktails.
 So gather your tools and mixers and have a cocktail party to show off your new skills.